stackhpc/ansible-slurm-appliance/ansible/roles/openondemand/README.md

 - `openondemand_ssl_cert_key`: Optional.
 Default `/etc/pki/tls/private/localhost.key`

 ### Dashboard and application configuration
+- `openondemand_dashboard_docs_url`: Optional.
+URL of docs to show under Help in dashboard.
+Default `(undefined)`.
 - `openondemand_dashboard_support_url`: Optional.
 URL or email etc to show as support contact under Help in dashboard.
 Default `(undefined)`.
-- `openondemand_dashboard_docs_url`: Optional.
-URL of docs to show under Help in dashboard.
-Default `(undefined)`.
 - `openondemand_desktop_partition`: Optional.
 Name of Slurm partition to use for remote desktops.
 Requires a corresponding group named "openondemand_desktop" and entry in openhpc_slurm_partitions.
+- `openondemand_filesapp_paths`: List of paths (in addition to $HOME, which is always added) to include shortcuts to within the Files dashboard app.
 - `openondemand_jupyter_partition`: Required.
 Name of Slurm partition to use for Jupyter Notebook servers.
 Requires a corresponding group named "openondemand_jupyter" and entry in openhpc_slurm_partitions.
-- `openondemand_filesapp_paths`: List of paths (in addition to $HOME, which is always added) to include shortcuts to within the Files dashboard app.

 ### Monitoring
 - `openondemand_monitoring`: Optional.
 Install the Prometheus [ondemand_exporter](https://github.com/OSC/ondemand_exporter) on the `openondemand` node to export metrics about Open Ondemand itself.
 Default `true`.

 ### Other
-The [osc.ood](https://github.com/OSC/ood-ansible) role has some varibles
+This role provides synonoyms for some additional [osc.ood](https://github.com/OSC/ood-ansible) role variables:

 - `openondemand_clusters`: Synonym for the `osc.ood: clusters` [variable](https://github.com/OSC/. ood-ansible#clusters).
 Default: empty mapping.